DeMars-DMC/DeMars-DMC/docs/using-demars.md

 By default, DéMars will try to connect to an ABCI application on [127.0.0.1:26658](127.0.0.1:26658).
 If you have the `dmcoin` ABCI app installed, run it in another window.
-If you don't, kill Tendermint and run an in-process version of the `dmccoin` app:
+If you don't, kill Demars-DMC and run an in-process version of the `dmccoin` app:

     demars node --proxy_app=dmccoin